 - 1.1 Creating calm, orderly and supportive environment that minimises the risk of violence of any kind. - 1.2 An active approach to teaching learners how to manage strong emotions.
-Staff training will be available for staff likely to be dealing with students with strong emotions or with known anger management difficulties. - 1.3 Having regard to avoid actions that may be seen as inciting violence.
-For example, young men often respond better to females, or older men, than young male staff from whom any contact may be seen as a challenge.
-In certain circumstances a colleague may be better placed to deal with an incident. - 1.4 Effective management of individual incidents.
+Staff training will be available for staff likely to be dealing with students with strong emotions or with known anger management difficulties. - 1.3 Having regard to avoid actions that may be seen as inciting violence. - 1.4 Effective management of individual incidents.
 Staff should communicate calmly with the learner throughout the incident.
 They should use non-threatening verbal and body language to show that they are not acting out of anger, frustration, or a desire to punish.
 They may seek colleagues' support (for example to manage bystanders or other learners in a classroom) but should not leave the learner alone unless they need to withdraw to protect their own safety.
 They should also ensure that learners do not feel trapped.
 That can involve offering the learner options such as: - 1.4.1 Coming with the staff members to a quiet room away from bystanders so that the staff member can hear the learners concerns - 1.4.2 Sitting down and having a drink of water - 1.4.3 Being joined by a particular member of staff well known to the learner - 1.4.4 Being joined by a friend or family member